pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

     --output-format PEM
 ```

-On each server, use `replace-certificate` to add the exported certificate PEM file to the server instance listener in the topology. *Note* that this step must be done with all servers online, so that the config change is mirrored to the other servers in the topology.
+- On each server, use `replace-certificate` to add the exported certificate PEM file to the server instance listener in the topology. *Note* that this step must be done with all servers online, so that the config change is mirrored to the other servers in the topology.

 ```
 replace-certificate add-topology-registry-listener-certificate \
     --certificate-file /opt/out/instance/config/newcert.crt
 ```

-Now the server will have both the previous cert and the new cert in its server instance listener.
+- Now the server will have both the previous cert and the new cert in its server instance listener.

-2. Point the server’s key manager provider at the new cert
+##### Point the server’s key manager provider at the new cert

 - There are two ways to do this - first is to change the `CERTIFICATE_NICKNAME` environment variable to point to your new certificate's alias, and then just restart your pods, allowing `manage-profile replace-profile` to apply the change on startup.
 - The second is to edit your keystore and truststore and rename your new cert to the same alias as the previous one (in the case of this document, renaming `newcert` to `server-cert` - the previous cert will have to be either renamed or removed from the keystores).
 This way, the key manager provider for the server will load in the new cert.
 Then you can restart the pods and the new cert will be loaded on server startup.

-3. Removing the old certs
+##### Removing the old certs

-    - This is identical to step three in the previous section.
+- Refer to the removal step in the previous section.